archo5/dato-format/README.md

 - you need the smallest file size or bandwidth usage
 	- (it allows hand-optimizing heavy reuse but will compress relatively poorly and create high structural overhead compared to other formats)
 	- This includes most use cases where files are constantly sent over the network.
-- your data is structure-heavy instead of data-heavy
+- your data has more structures than numbers
 	- While this format can easily store lots of numbers fairly efficiently, it will not be as efficient if there are lots of generic arrays and objects instead.

 Some tradeoffs however may be explored in the future (including finding ways to make the format more friendly to compression, possibly at the cost of a short pre-pass).